theamankumarsingh/amfoss-tasks/task-15/Largest prime factor/README.md

 Next we run another for loop which tests all number greater than 2 and less than (equal to) root of the odd number N. We can mathematically see that we cannot find a prime number outside this domain.
 Thus saving our precious computation time.

-**PROOF:** A odd number N having a prime factor, can be represented by N = p * f, where p and f are factors, p is prime, f can be or cannot be prime.
+**PROOF:** A odd number N having a prime factor, can be represented by N = p * f, where p and f are factors of N. Both p and f cannot be greater than sqrt(N) (else number will be greater than N).
+So actually, one factor is greater equal to sqrt(N) and other factor is less than equal to sqrt(N).
+Thus we are guranteed to find a prime factor in sqrt(N) range if N is NOT itself a prime.

-Lastly if N is not reduced to 1, that means N itself is prime, and we return that.

 ---